-In a public cloud, you can run lmhostid directly on the AMI instance containing the license server to obtain the hostid needed to bind the license.
-For more information about these use cases and the required hostids, see Chapter, Licensing in a Cloud-Computing Environment.
+In a public cloud, you can run 1mhostid directly on the AMI instance containing the license server to obtain the hostid needed to bind the license.
+For more information about these use cases and the required hostids, see Chapter 16, Licensing in a Cloud-Computing Environment.

-License Server Manager "lmadmin"
+License Server Manager "Imadmin"